N4SFrameworkAPIs/n4s_sdk_py/README.md

 A collection of Python SDKs for interacting with N4S.io Antibot APIs.

+## Prerequisites

+- A valid API key for our service, obtainable through our [Discord Official Server](https://framework.n4s.xyz/).

 ## Installation

 To install the `n4s-sdk` package, use pip to download it directly from the GitHub repository.